 A student may not register for more than 10 hours of graduate credit per semester.
 A student is classified as a full-time student for academic purposes when registered for six or more hours during a semester.

 Brief descriptions of all courses are available in the Mercer University College of Pharmacy Academic Catalog.

 - PHA 742* Foundations in Pharmaceutical Sciences (5 hours)

 - PHA 743 Foundations in Research (3 hours)

 * waived for combined degree Pharm.D./Ph.D. students

-PHA 849 Special Topics in Pharmaceutical Sciences (3 semester)
+- PHA 849 Special Topics in Pharmaceutical Sciences (3 semesters)

 - PHA 850.
 Immunology